Samsung The Wall All-in-One 146-Inch MicroLED: Buyer's Guide for Marquee Installations

 Structural assessment

-The unit is 380 lbs.
+The panel is 353-370 lbs depending on version.
 The mount assembly is another 60-80 lbs.
-The wall behind the install must be structurally rated for 600+ lbs (4× safety factor).
+The wall behind the install must be structurally rated for 600+ lbs (with safety factor).
 For most architectural installations, this means structural steel or poured concrete behind the drywall — and a stamped engineering review before the install date.
 Drywall and standard wood framing won't hold this without reinforcement.

 Delivery and lift